billp/SMPager/README.md

 # SMPager
-![enter image description here](https://media.giphy.com/media/H7xeUycyRfgphI7sjZ/giphy.gif) SMPager or SimplePager is a lightweight, memory-efficient implementation of UIScrollView written in Swift, that works with reusable views the same way as UIKit's  UITableView implementation does.
+**SMPager** or SimplePager is a lightweight, memory-efficient implementation of UIScrollView written in Swift, that works with reusable views the same way as UIKit's  UITableView implementation does.
+![enter image description here](https://media.giphy.com/media/H7xeUycyRfgphI7sjZ/giphy.gif)

  ## Features

- - Renders any type of custom view you want.
+ - Renders any type of UIView.
 (UIImageView, UILabel, UIViewController views etc.)
  - Uses the least amount of memory required to render the views.
  - Supports infinite scrolling.
  - Populates your Views using delegation.